brilovescoding/workshop-ranked-choice-selection/README.md

 Files should be imported as Tab-Separated Values files to avoid issues with commas being present in Workshop descriptions.

+Workshop names in the TSV file need to match the options in the form given to students.

 Workshop spreadsheet format should be:
 - Column A: ID
 - Column B: Name